Clarence Reid was born in Georgia.

-Then he moved to Miami, Florida, joined the music industry, and started out playing nightclub gigs in Overtown with his band The Delmiras (sometimes spelled Delmyras or Delmirals).
+When he was young, he walked to Miami, Florida and joined the music industry, starting out playing nightclubs in Overtown with his band The Delmiras (sometimes spelled Delmyras or Delmirals, or even Delmiros).

-At the time, NW 2nd Avenue was paved in gold, and lined with entertainment options, restaurants, lawyers, dress shops, haberdashers, photo studios, and all manner of economic activity.
+At the time, NW 2nd Avenue was paved in gold, and lined with entertainment options.

-As you can see above in the 1963 newspaper clipping shorn from the historic pages of the great Miami Times newspaper, Clarence Reid’s Delmirals were popular billing at Frank Legree’s Birdland alongside Dizzy Jones and his band, Downbeat Shorty, as well as Johnny G The Man Of Motion and Big Daddy “D.”
+As you can see above in the 1963 newspaper clipping from the historic pages of the great Miami Times newspaper, Clarence Reid’s Delmirals were popular billing at Frank Legree’s Birdland alongside Dizzy Jones and his band; Downbeat Shorty; Johnny G The Man Of Motion and Big Daddy “D.”

 Frank Legree famously broke the color barrier in the all-white Orchard Villa section of Liberty City, and fought so that the KKK racists who burnt a cross on his lawn actually got arrested.
 He did this with the help of Father Theodore Gibson and Thurgood Marshall.

 Dizzy Jones was a contemporary of Little Willie John, with whom he often performed in nightclub stage battles.
 Jones was a top notch saxophone player and even toured with Steve Alaimo, including a 4 month stand at a New York City club called the Round Table.

 So as you can see, Clarence Reid and The Delmirals were a popular band working a hot scene in and among a historic crew of contemporaries who set a high bar for music, culture, and activism in Miami, the U.S., and the world.

 For this, Henry Stone Music Inc. recognizes the greatness of Clarence Reid.
 And as Henry Stone used to always say: “Clarence Reid, what a fuckin’ characta, man.
 Clarence, Clarence, Clarence.”